CPE: Certificate of Proficiency in English

 To apply for CPE, follow these steps-

-- Find an examination or testing centre near your area.
-Visit Find a Centre to know about the exam centre near you.
+- Find CPE examination or testing centre near your area.

 - Get in touch with your examination or testing centre to know about the registration and fees details.